agoldis/webpack-require-from/README.md

 * Compatible with webpack 4, 3, 2
 * Lightweight
-* No dependecies
+* No dependencies
 * Tested
 * Production-ready

 # Why is it helpful?
 Webpack allows to atomatically split code using [`require.ensure`](https://webpack.js.org/api/module-methods/#require-ensure) or [dynamic import](https://webpack.js.org/guides/code-splitting/#dynamic-imports) `import()`.
-By using those tools, chunks are automatically created from your code by webpack, they are not part of the main bundle and fetched on-demand when your main bunlde is executed.
+The modules are organized into chunks automatically and extracted from your main bundle.
+Those chunks are fetched on-demand when your main bundle is run.

 The chunks are loaded from a static URL which is determined by `config.output.publicPath` entry of webpack configuration.